Skip to content

 Quick Summary

-Walkthroughs for every Blox Fruits raid in 2026 — Dough, Ice, Light, Magma, Flame, plus the new Indra raid.
-Includes recommended loadouts, fragment math, and timing tips.
+Every Blox Fruits raid in 2026 broken down stage by stage — Dough, Ice, Light, Magma, Flame, and the Indra raid.
+Fragment math, loadout picks, and the timing mistakes that burn chips for nothing.

 Raids are the fragment economy of Blox Fruits.
-Every awakening costs thousands of fragments, and raids are the only way to grind them at scale.
-This guide walks you through every raid — entry requirements, stage-by-stage strategy, recommended loadouts, and the fragment math behind each.
+Every awakening costs thousands of fragments, and raids are the only place to grind them at real scale.
+I've run all of these more times than I'd like to count — some of those runs went great, some burned a chip for nothing because I made rookie mistakes.
+This guide walks through every raid from entry requirements to the exact stage-by-stage strategy, plus the fragment math so you can actually plan your awakening grind.

 What is a raid?

 Each raid is a 30-minute timed PvE gauntlet themed around a specific fruit type.
-Defeat all stages within the timer and you get fragments + a chance at unique drops (sword, accessory, fruit).
-Fail and the chip is consumed regardless.
-Most raids require a chip purchased with Robux or earned from event drops.
+Clear all stages within the timer and you get fragments plus a shot at unique drops like swords, accessories, or fruits.
+Fail and the chip is consumed regardless — no refund.
+Most raids require a chip you either buy with Robux or earn from event drops.

 Universal raid loadout

-Before specifics, here's the loadout that works across every raid:
+Before the specifics, here's what works across every single raid:

 • Sword: True Triple Katana, Yama, or CDK